DubAvenXP/rails-docker-generator/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at
+Bug reports and pull requests are welcome